On Efficient Variants of Segment Anything Model: A Survey: Efficient Variants of SAM

 { Combining different architectural components within SAM variants might further overcome the above deficiencies by complimentarily taking advantages from each architecture, leading to better balance between efficiency and accuracy.
 Intuitively, hybrid designs that integrate CNN-based structures with Transformer-based modules or Transformer-alternative models are feasible solutions.
 There have been attempts in recent SAM variants, such as Lite-SAM~\cite{fu2024lite}, which employs a CNN-Transformer hybrid encoder LiteViT, and RWKV-SAM~\cite{yuan2024mamba}, which integrates CNNs with the RWKV model.
 These variants with hybrid architectures have demonstrated significant improvements in efficiency while maintaining comparable segmentation performance to vanilla SAM.
 Despite their promise, the mismatch between heterogeneous layers, which may lead to low quality in feature representations and high difficulty in model optimization, is a non-negligible challenge for building up effective hybrid models, and as a result, more advanced designs about module combination are needed in the future research. }

 In addition to backbone selection, additional compression techniques such as quantization and pruning can further reduce model size and memory usage during inference.
 However, these methods may not always deliver the expected runtime speedup and can sometimes lead to a significant degradation in accuracy and generalization.
 The training procedure itself also has a profound impact on performance.
 Training from scratch can yield comprehensive, high-quality models but requires substantial training resources.
 Knowledge distillation offers a more efficient alternative using less data.
 Yet, distilled models may fail to fully inherit the teacher’s capabilities, resulting in performance inferior to models trained from scratch.
 Moreover, combinations of these methods may yield models with varied accuracy–efficiency profiles.
 For example, pruning combined with post-quantization can compress a model to an extremely lightweight variant by reducing both parameter size and model complexity; subsequent fine-tuning (either through full training or distillation) can then help recover lost accuracy, thereby achieving a more balanced design.
+The recent work DC-SAM~\cite{zheng2025deep} achieves deep compression on SAM by first leveraging distillation and subsequently applying quantization.